arialdomartini/pbt-workshop-slides/slides.md

 <br/>

 > **Pratica: Limiti di TDD**
->  * Il Kata sui fattori primi di Robert Martin
+>  * Il Prime Factor Kata di Robert Martin
 >    * In TDD by the book
 >    * In PBT